 To start the dashboard:

-- either start the Windows Service if you are using Microsoft Windows and have chosen to install the Windows Service (and it is not already running)
+- either start the Windows Service if you are using Microsoft Windows and have chosen to install the Windows Service

 - or run the following file: